- Study at Deakin

 Monitoring academic progress provides the University with an opportunity to provide targeted advice, referral or assistance to students who are having difficulties completing their unit or course requirements.

-Unsatisfactory academic progress is defined in the Academic Progress in Higher Education Award Courses procedure, and further information is provided in the University Handbook – Academic Progress.
+Unsatisfactory academic progress is defined in the Academic Progress in Higher Education Award Courses procedure (77 KB).
+Further information is provided in the Hearings: Rules of procedure (35 KB) and University Handbook – Academic Progress.

 You may find that you need to deal with the academic progress processes if you: